rickstaa/ros-gazebo-gym-ws/README.md

 ## Contributing

 We use [husky](https://github.com/typicode/husky) pre-commit hooks and github actions to enforce high code quality.
 Please check the [contributing guidelines](https://github.com/rickstaa/ros-gazebo-gym/blob/noetic/contributing.md) in the [ros-gazebo-gym](https://github.com/rickstaa/ros-gazebo-gym) package before contributing to this repository.

+> [!NOTE]\
+> We used [husky](https://github.com/typicode/husky) instead of [pre-commit](https://pre-commit.com/), which is more commonly used with Python projects.
+This was done because only some tools we wanted to use were possible to integrate the Please feel free to open a [PR](https://github.com/rickstaa/ros-gazebo-gym-ws/pulls) if you want to switch to pre-commit if this is no longer the case.